patogallardo/blog/_posts/2023-09-27-on-the-curious_resemblance-between-coal-fly-ash-and-'interstellar'-spherules.md

 # On The Curious Resemblance Between Coal Fly Ash and 'Interstellar' Spherules

-In 2023, an expedition to search for the remaining of a meteor near Papua New Guinea has been conducted [1].
+An expedition to search for the remaining of a meteor near Papua New Guinea has been conducted [1].
 The expedition used a sled equipped with magnets to sweep the ocean floor searching for iron rich fragments that could have been left from a claimed meteor fall.

-A recent preprint discusses the composition of collected spherical samples (Loeb 2023 [2], henceforth L23), and concludes ostensibly that, according to the authors, the origin of five of the retrieved samples could be interstellar given their high content of Uranium, Lanthanum and Beryllium compared to a type of stony meteorite.
+A recent preprint discusses the composition of collected spherical samples (Loeb 2023 [2], henceforth L23).
+The preprint concludes that the composition of five samples is anomalous due to their high content of uranium, lanthanum and beryllium compared to a type of stony meteorite.

 The lack of consensus regarding the plausibility of an atmospheric survival for the meteor in question [3] motivates a discussion of possible contaminants that could yield a wrong conclusion.
 In this post I examine a similar experiment conducted almost 50 years ago, which found curiously similar spherules from terrestrial origin.
 I present a compositional comparison, which strengthens the curiosity of the resemblance.

 ## A curiously similar experiment, 50 years ago